 By improving connectivity, we aim to make it attractive, safer and quicker to walk, cycle or scoot to where you want to go on shared paths along main routes, and connecting no exit streets.
 For vehicles, connecting of alternative routes into and around Mangawhai.
-Council will work with all developers to maximize community benefits and to ensure walking, cycling and roading connections.
+We will work with all developers to maximise community benefits and to ensure walking, cycling and roading connections.

 The suggested approach to transport development is to fix “pain points” in the network (notably the two intersections at the Village shops) but otherwise use cycling and walking to improve connectivity.
 The intent is to slow traffic and life down generally when people are in Mangawhai.

 Roundabouts are the preferred mechanism for improving vehicle flow at intersections, while keeping movement at a reasonable speed that promotes the slow pace and safety for pedestrians and cyclists.